MajidKhanBurki/Jenkins_Project/ReadMe.md

 1. **Setup the Jenkins Pipeline**:
    - Copy the pipeline script into a Jenkins pipeline project.
-   - Configure the required tools (`Maven` and `JDK`) in Jenkins global tools configuration.
+   - Configure the required tools (Maven, JDK, SonarQube, and Nexus) in Jenkins global tools configuration.

 2. **Run the Pipeline**:
-   - Trigger the pipeline to execute the stages sequentially:
+   - Trigger the pipeline to execute the stages sequentially as described above.
-     1. Fetch the project code from the `atom` branch.
-     2. Run unit tests to validate the code.
-     3. Build the project and archive the `.war` artifacts.

 ---